pivotal/docs-tap/scst-scan/install-scanners.hbs.md

 Add the `ootb_supply_chain_testing_scanning.scanning` section to your `tap-values.yaml` and perform a [Tanzu Application Platform update](../upgrading.hbs.md#perform-the-upgrade-of-tanzu-application-platform).

-In this file you can define which `ScanTemplates` is used for both `SourceScan` and `ImageScan`.
+You can define which `ScanTemplates` is used for both `SourceScan` and `ImageScan`.
 The default values are the Grype Scanner `ScanTemplates`, but they are overwritten by any other `ScanTemplate` present in your `DEV-NAMESPACE`.
 The same applies to the `ScanPolicies` applied to each kind of scan.

 ```yaml
 ootb_supply_chain_testing_scanning: